5 Tips to Survive This Christmas

 Immune system suppression

 Being active over the Christmas period is very important.
 Any prolonged physical activity helps you to burn more calories and walking outdoors is a great choice.
-Increasing the number of calories you burn is generally a good idea if you are going to increase the amount of calories you consume.
+Increasing the number of calories you burn is generally a good idea if you are going to increase the number of calories you consume.

 Arguably, your most important meal of the day is the one straight after your workout or a hard period of exercise or activity.
 After exercise your body needs protein and carbohydrates to help replenish and rebuild and, luckily enough, most Christmas dinners are predominantly protein and carbohydrates!
 Turkey, potatoes, stuffing, vegetables and all the other trimmings give you a healthy dose of protein, carbohydrates and minerals and vitamins - exactly what you need after a workout.
 So, get outside and earn your Christmas dinner!